dgcameron/erpcloudextract/oac_data_replication.md

 - Replications can be full or incremental.
 - Options can include deletions.
 - Various row and data limits apply for data sources and reports, and for DV, Business Intelligence, and Essbase Services.
-For data sources row limits are 125k for 1 OCPU up to 2.2M for 16+ OCPU.
-See the OCC link above for details (plan your service section).
+These limits relate to querying, exporting, and visualizing data (reporting) and not to replication limits.
+However in a test load the following was observed:

+Data Table: FSCM_COST_DISTRIBUTIONS
+Rows: 508292
+zip file in Object Storage: 25.7MB csv file: 710MB

+BICC Extract Time: 241 seconds
+OAC Extract Time: 100 seconds
+OAC Load to DBCS: Over 3 hours (load is committed in batches of 2000 records, each taking about 54 seconds - extremely slow)

+While not tested, an alternative approach that SCP's the csv file to DBCS, and then loads into a table using external tables should take not more than five minutes.